privacy-scaling-explorations/mpz/DESIGN.md

 ### Reinventing the wheel

-Reinventing the wheel should be avoided as much as possible.
+Avoid reinventing the wheel as much as possible.
 Every line of code written is a line of code that needs to be reviewed, tested, and maintained.
 Before implementing some functionality, search for well-adopted crates which already implement it.
-The bias should be towards code-reuse, even if you think you can squeeze out a 5% improvement over some other impl.
+The bias should be towards code-reuse, even if you think you can squeeze out a 5% improvement over some other implementation.
 Open a PR for them instead.

-That is not to say that we should avoid re-implementing something if we can achieve an order-of-magnitude greater performance in a way which is likely not to be accepted by another crate.
+This does not mean that we should avoid re-implementing something if we can achieve an order-of-magnitude greater performance in a way which is likely not to be accepted by another crate.

 **RustCrypto**

-mpz heavily utilizes crates provided by `RustCrypto`, their implementations and traits should be preferred over re-implementing it ourselves.
+mpz heavily utilizes crates provided by `RustCrypto`.
+Their implementations and traits should be preferred over re-implementing it ourselves.
 Eg. before implementing a primitive for the 1000th time, check if `RustCrypto` has it.

 ## Modularity 📦

 ### Crate structure

-Monolithic crates are to be avoided, and a nest of feature flags is not modularity.
-When to split up a crate is a matter of discretion, but generally crates should not include multiple different classes of functionality.
+Avoid monolithic crates, and remember that a nest of feature flags is not modularity.
+The decision to split up a crate is a matter of discretion, but generally crates should not include multiple different classes of functionality.

 ### Interfaces